 Ratnottama Sengupta, formerly Arts Editor of The Times of India, teaches mass communication and film appreciation, curates film festivals and art exhibitions, and translates and write books.
 She has been a member of CBFC (Certified Board of Film Certification), served on the National Film Awards jury and has herself won a National Award.

-An interview about an eminent screenwriter and author, Nabendu Ghosh.
-His daughter, senior journalist Ratnottama Sengupta unfolds stories about her father.
+A conversation about an eminent screenwriter and author, Nabendu Ghosh.
+His daughter, senior journalist Ratnottama Sengupta, unfolds stories about her father.
 Click here to read.

 Ratnottama Sengupta recaptures a time when as a teenager she witnessed a war that was fought to retain a language and culture.
 Click here to read.

 In a tribute to Bollywood legend Dileep Kumar, Ratnottama Sengupta recollects the days the great actor sprinted about on the sets of Bombay’s studios …spiced up with fragments from the autobiography of Sengupta’s father, Nabendu Ghosh.
 Click here to read.

 Ratnottama Sengupta recalls her experiences of the Egyptian unrest while covering the 35th Cairo International Film Festival in 2012.
 Click here to read.